Bluebird and Small Cavity Nester Conservation

 • If the female is lost when the nestlings are very young (unfeathered), odds are not too good, as the male does not brood young nestlings.
 Even if you help with feeding, the babies may get chilled and die.
 However, I have seen one report of babies surviving when the male disappeared just two days after hatching.

 • If the female is lost when the nestlings are closer to fledging (at least older than 7 days old), they may make it.
+I have read of a clutch of 5 that were 7-8 days old surviving with supplemental mealworm feeding, and a clutch of 4 that were 10-12 days old surviving with just a male parent when there was plenty of food available.

-• If the male finds a new female, she may be indifferent to existing nestlings or kill them, or she may feed them (especially if they are not too young or old.)
+• If the male finds a new female, she may be indifferent to existing nestlings or kill them, or she may feed them (especially if they are not too young or too old.)

 What you can do to help: